CPR vs. AED: Understanding the Lifesaving Differences

 What does AED mean?

 AEDs are very well designed and will automatically analyze if the heart has regular heart rhythm or abnormal heart rhythm.
 It will only give a shock if the victim is in ventricular fibrillation (VF) or ventricular tachycardia (VT).
 In addition, they will not shock patients who don’t need it, so you don’t have to worry about accidentally shocking yourself when using one.
-This simple design means that even those with little to no experience can effectively use AEDs to save someone’s life.
-Check out this essential guide to CPR and First Aid.
+This simple design means that even those with little to no experience effectively use AEDs to save someone’s life.

 aed